robiinx52/RNN-based-Text-generator/README.md

 # RNN-based-Text-generator
-A RNN  LSTM model to generate text.
+A RNN  LSTM model to generate text using Keras